This is my mega-post about MLM Success.

 The fastest way to achieve success in something is to find someone who has done what you want to achieve and model their actions.
 Find a mentor, humble yourself, and listen to their advice.
 That is what smart people do.

-Whether your mentor is in your upline, your personal sponsor, or even a generic trainer, it’s vital for your success.
+Whether your mentor is in your upline, your personal sponsor, or even a generic trainer, it’s vital for your success to PICK a mentor.
 Every successful rep I’ve talked with credits a mentor as a big part of their success.

 The last thing you want to do is be a lone wolf and try to figure out everything on your own.
 This business is a team sport.
 Take the time to find a mentor so you don’t have to reinvent the wheel or figure everything out on your own.